mattiamtzlr/ratatoskr/README.md

 behavior of Ratatoskr without physically needing to run it in a maze.

 Ratatoskr uses _principal-integral-derivative_ (PID) controllers to generate precise and stable movement.
-These controllers constantly adjust the motor power based on sensor feedback, allowing the micromouse to correct itself on the fly.
+These controllers continually adjust the motor power based on sensor feedback, allowing the micromouse to correct itself on the fly.
 There are three PID systems in total:

 1. Motor encoders: ensure that both wheels spin at the same, correct rate allowing for controlled acceleration.